aws-samples/sagemaker-custom-project-templates/README.md

 # Custom Project Templates in SageMaker

-This repository contains custom [SageMaker AI Project](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-whatis.html) templates that can be deployed using two different methods:
+This repository contains custom [SageMaker AI Project](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-whatis.html) templates.
+You can be deploy custom templates with two different methods:
-- **S3**: Deploy custom templates directly from S3 buckets (preferred method)
+- **Amazon S3**: Deploy custom templates directly from S3 buckets (preferred method)
-- **Service Catalog**: Deploy custom templates through AWS Service Catalog
+- **Amazon Service Catalog**: Deploy custom templates through AWS Service Catalog.

+> [!Important]
+> You can find instructions about SageMaker AI projects based on S3 templates provisioning method in this repository's folder - [s3_templates](./s3_templates/README.md) along with S3 based custom templates samples.

-Each folder contains a custom project template with details on what it achieves and setup instructions.
+Each other folder contains a custom project template with details on what it achieves and setup instructions.

 ## Getting Started

-You have two main deployment options to deploy the custom MLOps templates using SageMaker AI Projects:
+You have two deployment options to deploy the custom MLOps templates using SageMaker AI Projects:
 - **SageMaker AI projects based on S3 templates** Allows you to provision custom templates directly from S3 buckets.
 See [Method 1](#method-1-provision-via-s3-preferred) for details.
 - **Provision via Service Catalog** Provisioning custom templates through AWS Service Catalog.
 See [Method 2](#method-2-provisioning-via-service-catalog) for details.